-\subsubsection{Wrench Recognition and Grasping}
+\subsection{Wrench Recognition and Grasping}

-We evaluated the wrench recognition and grasping routine by asking the robot to correctly recognize and pick up a target wrench for 50 trials.
-In order to acquire resentative data, we hung random sets of 6 wrenches to the panel.
-These tools were selected among 10 different types of wrench.
-Different sizes were considered.
-Their poses (positions and orientations) were modified at each trial as well as the type of the target wrench.
+The wrench recognition and grasping routines are evaluated in the lab by asking the robot to correctly recognize and pick up a target wrench for 50 trials.
+In order to acquire representative data, sets of 6 wrenches of 10 types are hung to the panel.
+At each trial, their pose changes as well as the target wrench.

-According to the Challenge regulations, points are assigned to the team depending on whether the robot correctly recognizes and grasps the wrench, even if the grasp does not let the robot manipulate the valve, or correctly recognizes and grasps the wrench, and the grasp lets the robot operate on the valve.
-For this reason, we classified the obtained results into: i) \textit{Correct Recognition}: the robot recognizes the right wrench; ii) \textit{Correct Grasp}: the robot recognizes the right wrench, grasps it, and the grasp lets the robot operate on the valve; iii) \textit{Grasp}: the robot recognizes the right wrench, grasps it, but the grasp is not accurate; iv) \textit{Loss}: the robot loses the wrench during grasping.
-Table~\ref{tbl:wrench_manipulation} summarizes the performance obtained in the lab.
-Our system correctly recognizes the wrench 92\% of the time and it correctly grasps it 70\% of the time.
-16\% of time, instead, the robot picks up the wrench, but the tool is not correctly grasped, making it impossible to operate on the valve.
-We can conclude that 86\% of time we are able to score points.
+According to the Challenge specifications, the maximum score is assigned if the robot correctly recognizes and grasps the tool (\textit{Correct Grasp}).
+Different scores are assigned if the wrench is correctly recognized (\textit{Correct Recognition}) or correctly recognized and grasped, but not so accurately to operate on the valve (\textit{Grasp}).
+In the worst case, the robot loses the tool while grasping it (\textit{Loss}).
+Table~\ref{tbl:wrench_manipulation} summarizes the performance obtained in the laboratory: the proposed system correctly recognizes the wrench 92\% of the time and it correctly grasps it 70\% of the time.
+16\% of time, instead, the robot picks up the wrench but the tool is not correctly grasped, making it impossible to operate on the valve.
+Thus, the system scores points 86\% of time.

+Table~\ref{tbl:wrench_recognition_time} summarizes the execution time obtained by the wrench recognition algorithm during the 50 reps.
+Input images are black and white and have a resolution of 964$\times$724~pixels.
+On average, RUR53 finds the right wrench in 3.338\,s; in the worst case, it needs 3.770\,s.

+Experiments prove the reliability and good performance of the wrench recognition and grasping routines.
+Focusing on the wrench detector, the main reason of failure is the outdoor light condition: a very bright light causes strong reflections that can lead to a lacking 3D reconstruction of the working area or to a wrong wrench detection.
+A lacking 3D reconstruction can cause both a wrong measure of the wrench head, that consequently cause an erroneous recognition of the searched wrench, and a false estimation of the grasping point.
+On the grasping side, errors in estimating the grasp point or oscillations during the grasp may cause the gripper to loose the wrench.
+These oscillations are strong if tests are performed outside and, for example, there is wind.

-\subsubsection{Valve Detection and Manipulation}
+\subsection{Valve Detection and Manipulation}

-The valve manipulation task requires the robot to insert the wrench into the stem of the valve and rotate the valve clockwise by 360\degree.
-In order to insert the wrench into the valve, we have to estimate the orientation angle of the stem.
-We performed 50 tests making the robot estimate four different stem angles $\alpha$: 0\degree, 15\degree, 30\degree, and 45\degree.
+The robot has to insert the wrench into the valve stem and rotate it clockwise 360\degree.
+To do that, the orientation of the stem should be estimated.